Thoughts on consumer goods and Christmas 2010

 Yet, as I look around my apartment I see shelf after shelf of movies I like, but rarely watch.
 I see bookshelves filled so much that books are stacked in front of other books.
 The phenomenon continues as I look to my kitchen, filled with gadgets rarely used, and cookbooks rarely opened.

-Julia (my wife) and I spent a lot of time today clearing things out and getting rid of a lot of junk we've acquired over the years, and although we have a lot to go, it finally feels more than just clean-- Itt has some semblance of being organized.
-And yet, a sense of foreboding comes over me as the day after christmas approaches.
+Julia (my wife) and I spent a lot of time today clearing things out and getting rid of a lot of junk we've acquired over the years, and although we have a lot to go, it finally feels more than just clean-- It has some semblance of being organized.
+And yet, a sense of foreboding comes over me as the day after Christmas approaches.

 That said, I have in some ways come to dread the day after christmas.
 When I come home, much of the revelry has passed and I have got a brand new batch of stuff to layer atop my existing possessions.
 Its not that I don't like them, its that I really hate storing them.
 I live in a small condo and really don't want to "upgrade"my housing just to accommodate more stuff.